EIT-team/PEITS/INSTALL.md

                --with-metis=1 --download-metis=yes \
                --download-scalapack=yes --download-blacs=yes
    ```

-   **Important** Change the `--prefix=/home/username/PEITS_root/petscBUILD` option
-   to reflect the actual location of the PEITS installation. e.g.
-   `--prefix=/home/tom/PEITS_root/petscBUILD`.
-The `petscBUILD` folder will be
-   created during the configuration process.
+   The `petscBUILD` folder will be created during the configuration process.

 1. Build the PETSc source code.